 Scott Boyar, an associate professor in the department of management, information systems and quantitative methods at the University of Alabama at Birmingham, said whether an employee is successful working from home depends on the person, the job and the training the organization provides for the individual to do that role remotely.

 "An organization has a lot of responsibility when letting workers go virtual, but the employee carries a lot of it too," Boyar said.

-Boyar believes employees thinking about working from home need to consider all of the factors that come with working remotely.
-He thinks potential telecommuters should be asking themselves three important questions before changing their work structure:
+Employees thinking about working from home need to consider all of the factors that come with working remotely.
+Jane Sunley, CEO of employee-engagement company Purple Cubed and author of "It's Never OK to Kiss the Interviewer" (LID Publishing, 2014), advised potential telecommuters to ask themselves the following questions before changing their work structures:

-In addition to a better work-life balance, other benefits of telecommuting include reduced transportation costs and environmental impact, and time savings due to not having to commute, Boyar said.
-In addition, if set up properly, work can be done independently with fewer interruptions than occur in an office environment.
+If the answer is "yes" to all of these, telecommuting could be the right choice for you.
+In addition to a better work-life balance, other benefits of telecommuting include reduced transportation costs and environmental impact, and time savings due to the lack of a commute.
+In addition, if your home office is set up properly, work can be done independently with fewer interruptions than occur in a traditional office environment.

-Boyar believes the ideal situation for most employees may involve a balanced approach that includes working in both the office and at home throughout the week.
+If your employer isn't on board with full-time remote work, Boyar noted that an ideal situation for most employees may involve a combination of working in the office and at home throughout the week.

 "Organizations should not shy away from alternative work arrangements, such as telecommuting or flex time, because it gives employees with other responsibilities the opportunity to schedule necessary needs around their work," Boyar said.
 "This option can lead to a much happier employee, which is always good for a company."

 This article was originally published in 2013 and updated Oct.
 7, 2015.
 Additional reporting by Business News Daily senior writer Chad Brooks.